elementor/wp2staticpsr7/README.md

 Build a query string from an array of key value pairs.

-This function can use the return value of parseQuery() to build a query string.
+This function can use the return value of parse_query() to build a query string.
 This function does not modify the provided keys when an array is encountered (like http_build_query would).